openpreserve/jhove/README.md

 ### Application Installation
 Download the JHOVE installer, this requires Java 1.6 or later to be pre-installed.
-We'll assume that you've downloaded `<userHome>/Downloads/jhove-xplt-installer-1.16.x.jar`, where `x` is the current revision/build number.
+We'll assume that you've downloaded `<userHome>/Downloads/jhove-latest.jar`.
 Installation is OS dependant.

 #### Windows
 *Currently only tested on Windows 7.*